What is your fee?

 When can I start care with Solstice?

-Starting care early allows our clients to get the most out of the global fee by maximizing the time and support they receive throughout their pregnancy.
+Starting care early allows our clients to get the most out of their global fee by maximizing the time and support they receive throughout their pregnancy.
 Early engagement helps our midwife team build meaningful relationships with you from the beginning, allowing us to deeply understand your preferences and curate your personalized experience.
-This early connection means that when it's time to give birth, the team already knows how best to support you and your family—like being hosted by someone who truly knows you.
+This early connection means that when it's time to give birth, the team knows how best to support you and your family—like being hosted by someone who truly knows you.
 Additionally, beginning care in the first trimester allows for more time to invest in your health.
 Unlike the brief 15-minute early pregnancy OB appointments common elsewhere, Solstice offers 60–90 minute visits that allow for in-depth discussions, early treatment of symptoms like morning sickness, and tailored recommendations using tools like defensive eating and homeopathy.
 So, TLDR: the sooner the better!

 Photo by Devin Lemke Photography | Devin Lempke Photography